WinVector/Examples/LogisticOmit/margin_recovery.md

 independent *and* that the modeled probabilities don’t contain an `x1` and `x2` interaction.

-This non-linear invariant is a consequence of the logit-linear structure of the logistic regression style set-up we have specified for this problem.
+This non-linear “no interaction” invariant is a consequence of the logit-linear structure of the logistic regression style set-up we have specified for this problem.
 We will return to the `test_vec` later in the write-up, and show how to automatically discover it *without* detailed knowledge as we used above.

 ### Inferring From Fully Observed Data